hjcenry/ktucp-netty/README.en.md

 Combined with the above requirements,**The purpose of this open source library is to integrate TCP and UDP networks into the same KCP mechanism, and even enable multiple TCP and UDP services.**
 In addition, the basic Netty configuration permission is open to the maximum extent, and users can customize their own network framework according to their own requirements

-`Welcome to use, there are any bugs and optimization requirements, environment issue discussion`
+`Welcome to use, there are any bugs and optimization requirements, welcome to commit issues to discuss`

 # Quick Start